Our Director of Research Dispels Common Myths About Varicose Veins

-Here is the reality today: Neither of these are true.
+Here is the reality today: neither either of these are true.

 Venous Insufficiency is caused by a failure of the valves that control the direction of venous blood flow.
 Veins in the lower extremity dilate under normal physiologic load.
 In some people, normal physiologic stressors (i.e. dependent positioning of legs, pregnancy, aging) cause irreversible structural changes to the vein wall, ultimately leading to malfunction of the valves.
 This leads to pathologically high pressures in the veins of the lower extremity.
 The poor drainage of venous blood and higher-than-normal pressures in these veins cause symptoms associated with SVI (i.e. heaviness, aching, fatigue and swelling) as well as the sequelae of SVI which can include chronic edema, venous stasis dermatitis, lipodermatosclerosis (scarring and retraction of the subcutaneous tissues or the ‘brown leather collar’ appearance at the ankle) and venous ulcers.
-Additionally, the higher pressure within these veins can approach arterial pressures, so bleeding from a ruptured varicosity can be life-threatening.
+Additionally, the higher pressure within these veins can approach arterial pressures, so bleeding from ruptured varicosity can be life-threatening.
 Untreated SVI also has been found to significantly increase a patient’s risk for DVT/PE.

 From a quality-of-life perspective, the discomfort, heaviness, and aching associated with SVI can lead to decreased physical activity, thus contributing to a morbid lifestyle.
 And, people who suffer from chronic varicose veins are often deeply ashamed of the appearance of their legs.